 If you live in a place that has harsh winters, then you'll want to consider winter dog house designs.
 At Instructables, there is a finished dog house plan for an insulated dog house for winter.

 You might wonder how to insulate a dog house in the winter.
-In the free DIY outdoor dog house plan, they suggest using a blue insulating foam board.
+In the free outdoor dog house plan, they suggest using a blue insulating foam board.

 7. DIY Igloo Dog House

 A commercial brand-name Igloo dog house is made from a sturdy foam material that offers insulative value.
-A DIY igloo dog house uses ferrocement, a dense cement and mortar compound that relies on a dense wire mesh to create the form of the home.
+A DIY igloo build-a-dog house uses ferrocement, a dense cement and mortar compound that relies on a dense wire mesh to create the form of the home.
 When complete, the concrete material is at least an inch thick and provides ideal insulation.

 The brand name Igloo dog house for winter comes complete with a flap.
 However, you can replicate the flap for your DIY Igloo dog house door.